111110100/my-leetcode-codewars-hackerrank-submissions/README.md

 ## Disclaimer
 * I'm not a programmer by profession.
 I used to be but that was a different time.
-* All code are in Python because it's the easiest for me to learn.
+* Codes are mostly in Python because it's the easiest for me to learn.
-* With some problems, I had to look up some hints provided by leetcode.
 * I'm sure you're better than me.